awsdocs/amazon-cloudfront-developer-guide/doc_source/SecurityAndPrivateContent.md

-# Configuring Secure Access and Limiting Access to Content<a name="SecurityAndPrivateContent"></a>
+# Configuring Secure Access and Restricting Access to Content<a name="SecurityAndPrivateContent"></a>

 For web distributions, CloudFront provides several options for securing content that it delivers, including configuring HTTPS connections, using AWS WAF to control access to your content, or setting up field\-level encryption for specific content fields\.
 In addition, you can prevent users in specific geographic locations from accessing content distributed through a web distribution\.
-You also have the option of limiting access to private content by requiring that users access that content by using CloudFront signed URLs or signed cookies\.
+You also have the option of restricting access to private content by requiring that users access that content by using CloudFront signed URLs or signed cookies\.

 **Topics**
 + [Using HTTPS with CloudFront](using-https.md)